-In the absence of an expressed delay set out on the face of the document, the date of delivery of a conveyance to the grantee is the effective date of the instrument.
-As stated in May v.
-Archer, "a deed, in the absence of a contrary statutory position, takes effect from the date of its delivery, not from the time of its record or date, or signing and acknowledgement."
-Therefore, errors in other dates recited on the face of an instrument, such as the execution or acknowledgment, usually have no effect on the marketability of the title.
+The date of delivery of a conveyance to the grantee is the effective date of the instrument, in the absence of an expressed delay set out on the face of the document.
+"A deed, in the absence of a contrary statutory position, takes effect from the date of its delivery, not from the time of its record or date, or signing and acknowledgment, ...
+"May v.
+Archer, 302 P.2d 768,771 (Okla.
+1956).

+Therefore, errors in other dates recited on the face of an instrument, such as the execution or acknowledgment, usually have no effect by themselves on the marketability of the title.

-Standard 6.2 provides comfort to the examiner so that he does not get too excited over the sequence of events where it appears an instrument was dated after it was acknowledged.
+This Standard provides comfort to the examiner not to get too excited over the sequence of events where it appears an instrument was dated after it was acknowledged.
 It is not uncommon for a date to have been omitted either on the instrument or the acknowledgment.
-Standard 6.2 states that even if the date of execution is of peculiar significance, an undated instrument will be presumed to have been timely executed if the date of acknowledgment and recordation support that presumption.
+This Standard states that even if the date of execution is of peculiar significance, an undated instrument will be presumed to have been timely executed if the date of acknowledgment and recordation support that presumption.